-That is not to say Google Music is bad, and Spotify is also supported, which of course should be just fine for many users.
+That is not to say YouTube Music is bad, and Spotify is also supported, which of course should be just fine for many users.

-Now, whether that is better than Amazon's rival is moot, because voice search is supported via Alexa on its Fire TV streamers although not via Echo.
+Now, whether that is better than Amazon's rival is moot, because voice search is supported via Alexa on its Fire TV streamers (though not via an Echo).

 Since by definition your TV has to be turned on, with a compatible streamer plugged into it, and tuned to the right channel for this to work, I am not sure that is a big advantage for Home.

 Like a lot of Home AI functions, this is slightly clunky at present, as well.
 I asked it to play Rupaul's Drag Race and even though I'd watched the first episode of the current series on Netflix the previous week, it played not episode 2 but rather the first episode from a series so long ago, Rupaul actually looked somewhat feminine.

 There's also support for iPlayer, BT Sport and others, via their respective apps, but I haven't had time to test those yet.

 This is another key area for AI butlers, and it's another one that Home performs with aplomb, but not quite as well as Echo.

 Adding new products for voice control is again incredibly easy, but the range is rather smaller than what Alexa can handle, and grouping products by room is also a touch clunkier.

 If it's control of lighting via Hue and temperature via Nest that you want, Home delivers.
 And to be fair, that is probably going to be sufficient for a big chunk of users.

 Hive and Honeywell products are supported, and you can turn Belkin and TP-Link devices on and off, as well as use SmartThings and a few other ranges that are less well known in the UK.